 2. Tough Negotiator: Point this out if you are looking for a job in sales, Breuer says.
 You may assume it is a foregone conclusion, but there are plenty of people who are too embarrassed to ask for what they want or need.
 That's a no-go in a job like this.

-3. Organized and Detailed Oriented: Going out for an accounting or project management role?
+3. Organised and Detailed Oriented: Going out for an accounting or project management role?
 Play this up, Breuer says.
 But remember: You don't want to lie (especially if the truth can be figured out very easily.)
-If organization isn't your strong suit, talk about another skill; don't play up your love of color-coding before the job if you'll have too-steep a learning curve later.
+If organisation isn't your strong suit, talk about another skill; don't play up your love of colour-coding before the job if you'll have too-steep a learning curve later.

 4. Collaborative Team Member: Vicki Choi, the director of HR at Course Hero, says this is a very important one for candidates.
 "Including interpersonal skills on your résumé is a great way to stand out and demonstrate that you align with our core values," she notes.
 If a position you are interested in involves a lot of teamwork, showcase your ability to go from working independently to brainstorming or implementing group projects.

 5. Creative Problem Solver: Add this one if you're good at getting unstuck, Choi says.
 Generating solutions to problems can be just as important as doing a job well in the first place.

 6. Communicates Honestly: Being honest doesn't mean telling people where they can go if they make you angry, or blurting out every thought that comes to mind.
 It does mean being willing to talk through any hurdles, even when they're uncomfortable.
 Work isn't always a cake walk.
 Many managers want to hire someone who doesn't shrivel up at the first sign of a difficult conversation.